jlaua2/CS351--Group-12/README.md

 # Communication

 **Q3a:** How can your group communicate when doing the Full Stack Group Project?
+We can use discord/Imessage to communicate what we're working on and planning to accomplish throughout the semester.

 **Q3b:** What are the usernames of each group member on that platform?
+Joel, Javi, Michael, Anthony

 **Q3c:** What is your group’s expected response time to messages?
+1-2 Hour Response time

 **Example:**
 *We will use Discord for communication*